-Enter your name and SSN on all forms, schedules, and correspondence you send to the Department.
+Enter your name and SSN or ITIN on all forms, schedules, and correspondence you send to the Department.
 The Department cannot accept a return without a valid identification number.
 New Mexico requires you to use the same name and taxpayer identification number required by the IRS.

-Make sure the name(s) of the taxpayer, spouse, and all dependents listed on your income tax return and SSN(s) agree with the individual's social security card.
+Make sure the name(s) of the taxpayer, spouse, and all dependents listed on your income tax return and their SSN(s) or ITIN(s) agree with the individual's social security card or individual tax identification number card.
 If the name is not correct, contact the Social Security Administration.
-You can find contact information on their website address at www.ssa.gov.
+You can find contact information on their website address at www. ssa.gov.